sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/Step4.md

 1. It doesn't matter where you put `.PHONY`, but the rule of thumb is to put it at the top of the file or just before the rule(s) it affects.
 2. You can declare multiple `.PHONY` targets.
-In fact, you can decalre multiple of any
+In fact, you can declare multiple of any
    target: `make` will merge the prerequisites of each, but it will only execute the _last_ recipe.